-6. A new dialog box opens up.
-In it, provide read, special permissions as well as full control.
+4. A new dialog box opens up.
+In it, provide read, special permissions as well as complete control.
 Click on the Apply option and then click OK.

-7. Provide all the required permissions to the following Registries using the same above mentioned method:
+5. Provide all the required permissions to the following Registries using the same method mentioned above:

 HKEY_CURRENT_USER, HKEY_LOCAL_MACHINE, HKEY_USERS as well as HKEY_CURRENT_CONFIG

-8. Once you have done doing all this, go ahead and close the Registry Editor.
+6. Once you have done all this, go ahead and close the Registry Editor.

-Now, reboot your system and try to do the same thing that you did earlier when you got the Required Privilege Is Not Held by the Client error message.
-Allowing access to the above registries would have fixed the problems in most of the cases.
-But, in the event of a rare case that this method did not work, well, keep scrolling, mate!
+Now, reboot your system and try doing what you did when you got the Required Privilege Is Not Held by the Client error message.
+Allowing access to the above registries would have often fixed the problems.
+But, in the rare case this method did not work, keep scrolling, mate!

 Method 4: Disable User Account Control

-As you might have already guessed, this User Account Control is nothing but a security feature that allows the users to perform some administrative tasks, without having to switch user accounts to the one that has full administrative control.
-It has a lot of upsides to it, but there is a possibility that it may result in getting a Required Privilege Is Not Held by the Client error message.
+As you might have already guessed, this User Account Control is a security feature that allows users to perform administrative tasks without switching user accounts to one with complete administrative control.
+It has a lot of upsides, to it, but there is a possibility that it may result in getting a Required Privilege Is Not Held by the Client error message.
 In that case, it would be beneficial to disable the related notifications temporarily and check if the problem persists.

 3. Then open the same result on the Search Results page.

 4. Drag the slider to the bottom and keep it at Never notify.
-It will disable all the notifications that you typically get when you made some attempt to make changes to the system files and folders.
+It will disable all the notifications you typically get when you attempt to change the system files and folders.